AktaryTech/pegnet/README.md

 ```

 ### Configuration
-By default, this package will connect to the publicly-hosted pNode for Pegnet queries.
+By default, this package will connect to the publicly-hosted (pNode)[www.pegnetd.com] for Pegnet queries.
+You can alternatively choose to install and use a locally-running (pegnetd)[https://github.com/pegnet/pegnetd].

 These values can be set by passing a config object when instantiating:

-    pegnetd: string;  // instance of pegnetd
+    pegnetd?: string;  // instance of pegnetd.
+Defaults to pegnetd.com.
-    server?: string;  // instance of factom
+    server?: string;  // instance of factom.
+Defaults to localhost.
-    wallet?: string;  // instance of factom-wallet
+    wallet?: string;  // instance of factom-wallet.
+Defaults to localhost.
     walletUser?: string;  // wallet username
     walletPass?: string;  // wallet password
     pegnetChain?: string;  // hash of pegnet chain on the factom server specified above